 There are a variety of behaviour patterns in the kinship system.
 It is not limited to the fact that we have a single relationship with a specific individual.
 The relationship is associated with a particular pattern of behaviour.
 For eg, a couple is 'X' and 'Y.' they will have a specific type of behaviour with each other based on this relationship.
 The essence of their interactions should not be comparable to that of a mother and son relationship.
 Some relationships are built on reverence, while others are built on lust.
-Respect is the foundation of a relationship with one's parents, love is the foundation of a relationship with one's brother or sister.
+Respect is the foundation of a relationship with one's parents, love is the foundation of a relationship with one's partner, and caring is the foundation of a relationship with one's brother or sister.
 As a result, it has been established that there are certain laws and patterns of behaviour that can be applied to various situations.